folio-org/mod-circulation/doc/circulationrules.md

 The `fallback-policy` line defines a default policy for each of the 4 policy types.
-An `l` indicates a loan policy, `r` a request policy, `n` a notice policy, `o` an overdue fine policy' and `i` lost item fee policy.
+An `l` indicates a loan policy, `r` a request policy, `n` a notice policy, `o` an overdue fine policy' and `i` a lost item fee policy.

 After `m` is the item's material type.
 Books can be loaned using the `regular-loan` loan policy, newspapers can be loaned for the `reading-room` only.